This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 If the above steps didn’t work out, your last option is to use a professional data recovery app.

-We recommend Stellar Mac Data Recovery.
-The trial version is free and allows you to see if it is able to scan and locate the deleted files (with “Preview” functionality), you’ll need to purchase the software to fully recover the items though.
+We recommend Recoverit Data Recovery.
+The trial version is free and allows you to see if it is able to scan and locate the deleted files (select “Trash” recovery mode under Quick Access), you’ll need to purchase the software to fully recover the items though.

 In the digital age, your data is irreplaceable.
-The best way to avoid data disaster on Mac is to make good backups, or backup of backups 🙂
+The best way to avoid data disaster on Mac is to make good backups, and backup of backups!